 Diversity in the workplace shouldn’t have one definition, even if there are some universal constants.
 But if you’re going to define it to your workforce in your terms we need to start more broadly.

 A sense of belonging is a fundamental human need.
-For organisations to guarantee a sense of belonging, they must first have a refined D&I strategy.Patrick Cournoyer, Chief Evangelist, Peakon
+For organizations to guarantee a sense of belonging, they must first have a refined D&I strategy.Patrick Cournoyer, Workday

 Rather than solely referring to a multicultural workforce, diversity reflects all of our many differences.
 Gender, race, age, sexuality, disability, education, class; your company has to consider each and every factor that makes up diversity.
 In turn, those distinctive perspectives will determine the character of your business.